embiosis/devsoc-trainee-application/README.md

 - Consistent card design for games and projects
 - Animated, expanding project cards with links that appear when hovered
 - Responsive hover effects when interacting with buttons and links
-- Responsive page design using flexbox and simple media queries
+- Responsive page design using flexbox and media queries

 While the majority of this page was created using pure HTML and CSS, a little bit of JavaScript was implemented to change between dark and light mode themes.